hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/smp/README.md

 ![Revert](../../.images/revert.png)

 MCUboot requires that its slots are the same size.
-The downside of havinf two bootloader slots is that they require more flash space.
+The downside of having two bootloader slots is that they require more flash space.
 Here are two possible solutions to this:
 1. Use external flash to store the secondary slot.
 2. Use only one slot.
 I would not recommend this for FOTA.
 But you can do it without issue with [Serial Recovery](../serial_recovery).